rbeqiraj/flashcard-quiz-game/ProjectPlan.md

 - Increment score if answer is correct

 # 5. Show Final Score
-- At the end, display: "You got 3 out of 5 correct!"
+- At the end display: "You got 3 out of 5 correct!"

 # 6. Replay Option
 - Ask user if they want to play again